 Now imagine if all you do throughout the course is to highlight students’ mistakes.
 As soon as they explain what they will say in a particular scenario, you tell them, “But, did you know you could say something better, like this…”

 In Module Twenty-One, you will learn if this training style is repeated repeatedly, your students will start to feel they will always be punished for answering.
-The punishment is not directly negative; it is just that students start to feel they never get any credit for what they get right.
+The punishment is not directly negative; it is just that students begin to feel they never get any credit for what they get right.
 In other words, they are not praised enough.

 Research shows praising is one of the most important techniques for influencing people, particularly in learning.
 Nevertheless, many trainers don’t realize the significance of praising, and most don’t make the best of this powerful psychological technique.

 How to Maximize Learning by Treating Learners as Apprentices